 - Level 1: Quoted prices in active markets for identical assets or liabilities.
 An active market for an asset or liability is a market in which transactions for the asset or liability occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Observable inputs other than Level 1 inputs.
-Examples of Level 2 inputs include quoted prices in active markets for similar assets or liabilities and quoted prices for identical assets or liabilities in markets that are not active. - Level 3: Unobservable inputs based on our assessment of the assumptions that market participants would use in pricing the asset or liability.
+Examples of Level 2 inputs include quoted prices in active markets for similar assets or liabilities and quoted prices for identical assets or liabilities in markets that are not active. - Level 3: Unobservable inputs based on the Company assessment of the assumptions that market participants would use in pricing the asset or liability.

-The following table presents information about the Company's assets that are measured at fair value on a recurring basis at December 31, 2019, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:
+The following table presents information about the Company's assets that are measured at fair value on a recurring basis at December 31, 2020 and December 31, 2019, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value:

-December 31,
+December 31, December 31,

-Description Level 2019
+Description Level 2020 2019

 Assets:

-Marketable securities held in Trust Account 1 \$ 251,924,993
+Marketable securities held in Trust Account 1 \$ 254,187,706 \$ 251,924,993